UDEF and the Pro Breaking Tour

 While UDEF monitors the activities of the Pro Breaking Tour, UDEF does not itself currently sponsor or run any Pro Breaking Tour events.
 Rather, UDEF serves as a membership organization for Tour Competitors and sets sanctioning guidelines for Tour events.
 UDEF members who register as Tour Competitors are eligible to compete in Pro Breaking Tour events.
 UDEF membership is free.

-UDEF is a non-profit corporation, with a board comprised of professional breakers, event organizers and others from the breaking community, as well as business people and lawyers with domain expertise in sports law, nonprofits law, securities law, and entertainment law.
+UDEF is a non-profit corporation, with a board comprised of professional breakers, event organizers and others from the breaking community, as well as executives from the business world and lawyers with domain expertise in various areas, including corporate law, intellectual property matters, and labor law.

 The Professional Breaking Tour, LLC

 The Pro Breaking Tour is managed through a wholly-owned subsidiary of UDEF named The Professional Breaking Tour, LLC (“PBT”).
 PBT is structured as a taxable entity.
 In managing the Tour, PBT coordinates with a large network of independent event organizers based in several cities, whose events comprise the Tour.
 These events are funded and operated by the local event organizers, principally through local sponsorship receipts, event ticket sales for spectators, entry fees for competitors, plus concession fees and merchandising income.
 In addition, in certain cases PBT sells Tour-wide sponsorships, and pays fees to the local promoters to obtain the sponsorship categories it seeks.
 PBT’s funding support for Tour events is typically directed to prize money for breakers, plus some added funding to help promoters with venue costs and other costs, including special event insurance.